spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v3/advanced-usage/logging-model-events.md

 Changing only `name` means only the `name` attribute will be logged in the activity, and `text` will be left out.

-## Prevent submitting logs that have no changed attribute
+## Prevent save logs items that have no changed attribute

-If you don't want to log changes of **name** property for example, when updating the model and the only property that has been changed is **name**, you have a log with no property, you could add ``protected static $submitEmptyLogs = false`` to prevent submitting this empty log:
+Setting `$submitEmptyLogs` to `false` prevents the package from storing empty logs.
+Storing empty logs can happen when you only want to log a certain attribute but only another changes.

 ```php
 use Illuminate\Database\Eloquent\Model;